nod3zer0/subfit/README.md

 # subfit: fit easy submit

-subfit is a simple script to submit your project to the studis.
+Subfit is a simple script to submit your project to the studis.

 ## Features